marvinkreis/guut/templates/debug_prompt.md

 Our system also cannot respond to instructive comments like `# Please run this with the mutant:`.
 The system executes *your entire experiment/test* with the **Baseline**, then executes *your entire experiment/test* with the **Mutant**.
 Leaving instructions in comments won't change this, and will instead make your test case useless.

+Your code will be executed with a timeout of 5 seconds.
+If this time is exceeded, the execution will be stopped and we will inform you about the timeout.

 # Scientific Debugging

 Scientific debugging is a systematic debugging approach based on the scientific method.
 The process follows a loop of: